1 Running PinAPL-Py

 Step 2: UPLOAD DATA

 Upload your files via the drag-and-drop frame.
-Uncompressed format (.fastq) is supported, but compressed (.fastq.gz) is recommended.
+Uncompressed format (.fastq) is supported, but compressed (.fastq.gz) is strongly recommended for speed.

 Step 3: ENTER SAMPLE INFORMATION